2-REC/hugo-myblog-theme/README.md

 Languages:
 * entry for each language
-* "defaultContentLanguage" (config)
-* "enableLangChange" param
     * A location must be specified for each language (even if only 1).
         Specified by "contentdir".
-and/or "defaultContentLanguageInSubdir"?
+* "defaultContentLanguage" (config)
+* "enableLangChange" (params)
+    * set to False if only 1 language (though done automatically)
+* Menus/nav: in "config/_default", 1 file per language (eg: "menus.en.toml" for English)
 * i18n stuff
   Define specific keywords/texts for each language.
   **TODO:** Add info/details
   => Copy i18n directory from theme + adapt content.

+* "defaultContentLanguageInSubdir"
-=> If only 1 language, no "en" in URL
+    => If only 1 language, set it to False (default) to remove "en" from URL.
-(TODO: for itips, add FR later)

 - static/manifest.json (? - role/usage?)